Suzuki: Timeline

 The Suzuki Loom Company started in 1909 as a manufacturer of looms for weaving silk and cotton.
 Michio Suzuki was intent on making better, more user-friendly looms and, for 30 years his focus was on the development of these machines.
 Michio's desire to diversify into automotive products was interrupted by World War II.
 Before it began building four-stroke engines, Suzuki Motor Corp. was known for its two-stroke engines (for motorcycles and autos).
 After the war, Suzuki made a two-stroke motorized bicycle, but eventually the company would be known for Hayabusa and GSX-R motorcycles, for the QuadRunner, and for dominating racetracks around the world.
 Even after producing its first car in 1955 the company didn't have an automobile division until 1961.
-Today Suzuki is among the world's largest automakers, and a major brand name in important markets, including Japan and India, but no longer sells cars in North America.
+Today Suzuki is among the world's largest automakers, and a major brand name in important markets, including Japan and India, but no longer sells cars in Canada and the United States.